upkie/upkie/README.md

 **Upkie** is a fully open source self-balancing wheeled biped robot.
 It has wheels for balancing, and legs to go off-road or negotiate uneven terrains.
 Upkies are designed to be buildable at home with tools and components ordered online, like mjbots actuators.
 Motion control runs onboard the robot's Raspberry Pi.

-This repository contains all the software and instructions required to build and operate an Upkie.
+This repository contains all the software and instructions required to build and animate an Upkie.
 Development can be done in Python or C++, on Linux or macOS.
 Questions are welcome in the [Chat](https://app.element.io/#/room/#tasts-robots:matrix.org) and [Discussions forum](https://github.com/upkie/upkie/discussions).

 ## Installation